Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 We want to have a dataset representative of developer code with straight-line programs matching our grammar.
 For this, we use an existing dataset of C programs mined from GitHub suitable for machine learning \cite{chen2019sequencer}.

 We process these C functions to find sequences of assign statements that correspond to our straight-line program grammar.
 We search for C snippets of mathematical computations, with at least 2 assignments, at least one multiply or divide statement, and require at least 1 temporary variable is used in an output variable.
-To normalize our programs (a process similar to function outlining \cite{Zhao07}), we collapse complex data structure accesses into an intermediate variable.
-For example, C code of the form \texttt{delta = ca->tcp\_cwnd - cwnd ; max\_cnt = cwnd / delta ;} will be normalized to \texttt{ t1 = i1 - i2 ; o1 = i2 / t1 ;}.
-Two complete examples of normalized programs are shown in subfigures~\ref{fig:EquivExample}(b) and ~\ref{fig:EquivExample}(e).
+To create program abstractions (a process similar to function outlining \cite{Zhao07}), we collapse complex data structure accesses into an intermediate variable.
+For example, C code of the form \texttt{delta = ca->tcp\_cwnd - cwnd ; max\_cnt = cwnd / delta ;} will be abstracted to \texttt{ t1 = i1 - i2 ; o1 = i2 / t1 ;}.
+Two complete examples of abstracted programs are shown in subfigures~\ref{fig:EquivExample}(b) and ~\ref{fig:EquivExample}(e).

 Algorithm~\ref{alg:GenerateKnownEqual} provides an overview of the process we use.
-After finding source GitHub programs and normalizing them, we perform 3 high-level compilation steps on the normalized C code: common subexpression elimination, strength reduction, and variable reuse.
-For training sample generation, Encode will transform normalized C code into the prefix encoding of the AST.
+After finding C source code GitHub programs, we perform 3 high-level compilation steps: common subexpression elimination, strength reduction, and variable reuse.
+For training sample generation, Encode will transform C code into the prefix encoding of the AST.
 Encode will randomly reassign scalar variable IDs to temporary variables with each iteration of the \texttt{foreach} loop; so \texttt{t1} may be assigned to \texttt{s03} for one program and \texttt{s25} for another program.
 The goal of the random assignment by Encode is to help with generalization.
-The high-level compilation steps utilize many of the 23 rewrite rules shown in Table~\ref{tab:RulePct}, but in order to ensure all rewrite rules are represented in $K$, we call the Rules function on $p_{reuse}$ (the encoded program after all compilation steps) which may apply one or more rewrite rules to create $p_{rules}$.
+The high-level compilation steps utilize many of the 23 rewrite rules shown in Table~\ref{tab:RulePct}, but in order to ensure all rewrite rules are represented in $Optim$, we call the Rules function on $p_{reuse}$ (the encoded program after all compilation steps) which may apply one or more rewrite rules to create $p_{rules}$.
 The Rules function is used heavily in Section~\ref{sec:synthdata} and is discussed further there.
 The CheckLimits function ensures that our samples meet the model limits\footnote{We limit each program to 20 statements, at most 100 AST nodes, at most 30 scalar variables, an expression depth of 5 levels of parenthesis (expression AST depth of 6), and at most 2 outputs. }.